-- You think of how you can free up more time to work.
+- Need More Free Time – You think of how you can free up more time to work.

-- You spend much more time working than initially intended.
+- Over-work and Can’t Stop – You spend much more time working than initially intended.

-- You work in order to reduce feelings of guilt, anxiety, helplessness and depression.
+- Guilt – You work in order to reduce feelings of guilt, anxiety, helplessness, and depression.

-- You work so much that it has negatively influenced your health.
+- Health Impacts – You work so much that it has negatively influenced your health.

-Are you ignoring these signs?
+- Are you ignoring these signs?

-Does constant work make you feel satisfied and fulfilled?
+- Does constant work make you feel satisfied and fulfilled?

-Or, do you have a balance between work and time with your family?
+- Or, do you have a balance between work and time with your family?

-Do you rely on work to provide stability?
+- Do you rely on work to provide stability?

-Are you able to define boundaries between your work and personal lives?
+- Are you able to define boundaries between your work and personal lives?

 If your business always takes precedence, you and your family will suffer negative consequences of workaholism.